Student: Germany

+Greece

+In Greece, students are split into groups, Early childhood education (ages 0-6), Primary education (ages 6-12), Secondary education (ages 12-18), and Higher education (ages 18+).
+There are also Lifelong Learning centers for both formal and informal education.

 Ireland

 In Ireland, pupils officially start with primary school which consists of eight years: junior infants, senior infants, first class to sixth class (ages 5–11).
 After primary school, pupils proceed to the secondary school level.
 Here they first enter the junior cycle, which consists of first year to third year (ages 11–14).
 At the end of third year, all students must sit a compulsory state examination called the Junior Certificate.
 After third year, pupils have the option of taking a "transition year" or fourth year (usually at age 15–16).
 In transition year pupils take a break from regular studies to pursue other activities that help to promote their personal, social, vocational and educational development, and to prepares them for their role as autonomous, participative and responsible members of society.
 It also provides a bridge to enable pupils to make the transition from the more dependent type of learning associated with the Junior Cert. to the more independent learning environment associated with the senior cycle.

 After the junior cycle pupils advance to the senior cycle, which consists of fifth year and sixth year (usually ages between 16 and 18).
 At the end of the sixth year a final state examination is required to be sat by all pupils, known as the Leaving Certificate.
 The Leaving Cert. is the basis for all Irish pupils who wish to do so to advance to higher education via a points system.
 A maximum of 625 points can be achieved.
 All higher education courses have a minimum of points needed for admission.

-At Trinity College, Dublin under-graduate students are formally called "junior freshmen", "senior freshmen", "junior sophister" or "senior sophister", according to the year they have reached in the typical four year degree course.
+At Trinity College Dublin under-graduate students are formally called "junior freshmen", "senior freshmen", "junior sophister" or "senior sophister", according to the year they have reached in the typical four year degree course.
 Sophister is another term for a sophomore, though the term is rarely used in other institutions and is largely limited to Trinity College Dublin.

 At university, the term "fresher" is used to describe new students who are just beginning their first year.
 The term, "first year" is the more commonly used and connotation-free term for students in their first year.
 The week at the start of a new year is called "Freshers' Week" or "Welcome Week", with a programme of special events to welcome new students.
 An undergraduate in the last year of study before graduation is generally known as a "finalist".